 Please forward on to family, friends, business owners, and neighbors.

-As many of you know, we lost our friend, our President, and all around Lilburn champion Diana Preston to cancer in November, 2018.
+Here to provide you with information of what's happening in Lilburn.
+We apologize for our absence and ask your patience as we transition and learn.
+As many of you know, we lost our friend, our President, and all around Lilburn champion, Diana Preston, to cancer on November 5, 2018.
 Diana was responsible for creating and distributing our newsletter.
 And in the last year of her battle she was determined to continue with her duties and was not ready to hand over her responsiblity for this newsletter.
-We admired her courage and fight and decided to not push the issue as it was something she needed.
+We admired her courage, fight, and determination to get back to it, unfortunately that did not happen......

 The members of the Lilburn Community Partnership (LCP) and the Wynne-Russell House Preservation Board (WRH) were deeply sadden by the loss of former Lilburn Mayor and Community Leader, Mrs. Diana Preston.
-Surrounded by family and friends Diana succumbed in November 2018 to an illness that she had been battling over several years.
+Surrounded by family and friends Diana succumbed on November 5, 2018 to her battle with cancer.

 Diana dedicated years of her life to the City of Lilburn.
 As former council member and mayor of the City of Lilburn, Diana was instrumental in moving Lilburn forward with an intense drive, a can do attitude, and a stubbornness that was unparalled when it came to the welfare of her community and her city.
 She was named as one of Gwinnett County’s most influential women during her tenure as mayor.
 And there's no doubt that she was the most influential woman in the City of Lilburn.